MicrosoftDocs/visualstudio-docs/docs/ide/productivity-features.md

 - **Use sample applications**.
 You can speed up application development by downloading and installing sample applications from [Microsoft Developer Network](https://code.msdn.microsoft.com/).
 You can also learn a particular technology or programming concept by downloading and exploring a Sample Pack for that area.

-## Navigate within your code
+## Navigate within your code and the IDE

 You can use various techniques to find and move to specific locations in your code more quickly.
+You can also change the layout of your Visual Studio windows based on your preferences.

 - **Bookmark lines of code**.
 You can use bookmarks to navigate quickly to specific lines of code in a file.